Search keywords in the Bible:

 And whosoever shall compel thee to go a mile, go with him twain.

-Other Translations of Matthew 5:41
+Other Translations for Matthew 5:41

 And whosoeuer shall compell thee to goe a mile, goe with him twaine.